the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 How to Become a Travel CNA:

-• Work with a healthcare staffing agency that specializes in travel assignments.
+• Work with a Healthcare recruitment firm that specializes in travel assignments.

 • Be willing to relocate frequently or travel for short-term jobs.